MarkPearlCoZa/Blog_General/_posts/2014-07-12-Retrospectives-Notes.md

 - Draw closer together as people
 - Laugh

+Team's that are still struggling to emotionally connect really struggle to incrementally improve.

 #### Implement iterative and incremental improvement

 When a team is in a good place socially, I see the primary purpose of the retrospective to: